jvcent/Research-/README.md

 # Research-
-All research papers, publications, contributions by me
+All research papers, publications, contributions by Jonathan Vincentius

+Contents:
+- Machine Learning algorithms in the stock market: How feasible can the Support Vector Machine algorithm and the Random Forest algorithm be in the prediction of future stock prices of companies listed on the S&P 500?